Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Case studies

 \section{Case studies}

-We use AdaFilter to analyze two datasets: one investigates the replication of gene differential expression results in four experiments, while the other focuses on the discovery of signals that are consistently significant across different metabolic super-pathways within one study.
+We apply AdaFilter to analyze two datasets: one investigates the replication of gene differential expression results in four microarray experiments of Duchenne muscular dystrophy and one focuses on identifying marker genes of one T cell subtype from lung cancer tumors using single-cell RNA-sequencing (scRNA-seq) data.
+In Section S2, we also discuss the application of AdaFilter BH to a third dataset, testing for consistently significant signals across different metabolic super-pathways within one study.